nerfstudio-project/gsplat/docs/source/changelog/migration.rst

 you to migrate to `v0.1.11` from `v1.0.0` and enjoys the latest and greatest.
 The APIs of `v0.1.11` are still available here at :doc:`python_api_legacy`.

+Below we demonstrate the API changes on a couple of use cases.
+If you want to take a closer look on the detailed API changes, we provide a wrapper function :func:`rasterization_legacy_wrapper` on top of the old API from `v0.1.11`, that aligns with the new API :func:`rasterization` in `v1.0.0`.

 Basic Usage
 ------------------